MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ### Couldn't generate summary

 - You need to add content filters to the deployment to avoid showing harmful content.
 Go back to the Azure OpenAI studio and add filters to your deployment.
-- If you created a permissive content filter for content that has sensitive or harmful content, edit the sensitive content out of the video and try again.
+- You might have created a permissive content filter for content that has sensitive or harmful content.
+The content filter needs to be at least Medium.
+If you set the content filter to Medium AND harmful content remains in the video, the filter will be triggered.
+In this case, there is no solution.
 - You might not have asked for a transcript or there might not be enough information generated during the indexing process.
 - You may be using an advanced preset.
 - The video may not have enough audio in it to create a transform.